rocketproplab/C.A.M.E.R.O.N.-CAD/README.md

 * Breakout for separate Recovery PCB that triggers chute at apogee

 ## Todo List for upcoming revisions
+- [ ] FIX THE MOSFET FOOTPRINT (Gate and Drain are flipped)
-[ ] Add designators to all components
+- [ ] Add designators to all components
-[ ] Shorten designators for multi-channel elements
+- [ ] Shorten designators for multi-channel elements
-[ ] Add silk to the XBee connector and remove the J8 designator [ ] Expand the diameter of the holes for the BeagleBone [ ] Add Logo and Revision notes on the PCB
+- [ ] Add silk to the XBee connector and remove the J8 designator
+- [ ] Expand the diameter of the holes for the BeagleBone
+- [ ] Add thermal relief to pads
+- [ ] Add Logo and Revision notes on the PCB
-[ ] Fix footprint for solder bridge
+- [ ] Fix footprint for solder bridge
-[X] Move the "5V Regulator" Label away from the stitching vias [X] Add tenting to the stitching vias next to the power connector [X] Distribute silk designators on Generic GPIO breakout [X] Make copper pours reach the edges of the PCB
+- [X] Move the "5V Regulator" Label away from the stitching vias
+- [X] Add tenting to the stitching vias next to the power connector
+- [X] Distribute silk designators on Generic GPIO breakout
+- [X] Make copper pours reach the edges of the PCB
-[X] Add Silk designators to the TC/PT breakouts (PT1, TC1 etc) [X] Flip the flipped designators
+- [X] Add Silk designators to the TC/PT breakouts (PT1, TC1 etc)
+- [X] Flip the flipped designators
-[X] Label 3V3 on the SWD Header
+- [X] Label 3V3 on the SWD Header